dbt-labs/docs.getdbt.com/website/docs/sql-glossary/aggregate-functions/sql-round.md

     <title>Working with SQL ROUND</title>
 </head>

 If you’re reading this, that probably means you’re a data person.
-And as a data person who’s likely modeling data for analytics use cases or analysis, you’re going to need to round data from time to time.
+And as a data person who’s likely modeling data for analytics use cases, you’re going to need to round data from time to time.
 For the unacquainted, "rounding" is making a number simpler so that it's easier to understand while keeping it close to its original value.
 In data, a common use case for rounding is to decrease the number of decimal places a numeric record has.

 To round numeric fields or values in SQL, you’re going to use the handy ROUND function.